Whiteknight/CastIron/docs/mapping.md

 # Mapping

-Mapping results from an `System.Data.IDataReader` to an enumerable of custom objects is one of the core features of CastIron.
-The conversion from a data reader to objects is rarely a straight-forward task, so CastIron provides a set of built-in mappers and mapper-builders to handle some of the complexities in a heuristic-based way.
+Mapping results from an `System.Data.IDataReader` to an enumerable of values or objects is one of the core features of CastIron.
+However, this conversion is rarely a straight-forward task.
+CastIron provides a set of built-in mappers and mapper-builders to handle some of the complexities in a heuristic-based way.
+As with all other features of CastIron, the mappers are pluggable, so you can substitute your own implementation if you prefer.

 All result mapping starts with an `IDataResults` or `IDataResultsStream`, which encapsulates the `System.Data.IDataReader` and some additional details.
 An `IDataResults` instance is automatically passed to the `Read()` method of your `ISqlQuery` and certain `ISqlCommand<T>` variants. `IDataResultsStream` instances come from the `ISqlRunner.QueryStream()` method.
 In either case, the basics of mapping are the same.

-### Basic Mapping Heuristics

-The most basic, default behavior of CastIron is to map result set columns to object properties and constructor parameters by matching names, case insensitive.
-However this raises some difficulties because database columns do not need to have a name, may have a name which uses special characters which cannot be represented as property or parameter names in C# code, and may have multiple columns with the same name.
-The built-in mappers follow the given few rules:

-1. If the property or parameter is a scalar type, the first matching column will be mapped
-1. If the property or parameter is a supported collection type, all matching columns will be mapped
-1. If the name of the property or parameter name matches, case insensitive, those columns will be mapped first
-1. Otherwise, if the property is tagged with the `ColumnAttribute`, and the `ColumnAttribute.Name` property matches, case insensitive, those columns will be mapped
-1. Otherwise, if the property or parameter is tagged with the `UnnamedColumnsAttribute`, any unnamed columns will be mapped

-It is possible to provide mappings which use other behaviors, but CastIron does not supply any of these (yet). `ColumnAttribute.Order` and `ColumnAttribute.TypeName` are not currently supported.

-## The Old-Fashioned Way
+## Old-Fashioned Manual Mapping

-The most "traditional" and backwards-compatible way to get results is to get the raw `IDataReader`:
+The most "traditional" and backwards-compatible way to read results is to get the raw `System.Data.IDataReader`:

 ```csharp
 var reader = results.AsRawReader();